NidhiRai1/Machine-learning/README.md

 --quantile regression - Quantile regression constructs a relationship between a group of independent variables and dependent variables.

 --NLP algorithms analyze, process, and interpret text-based data, while generalized ML algorithms focus more on other types of data, such as numeric data or image

+--tree based modeling can able to detected non - linear relationships , handeling categorical data --decision tree - easy to interpret
+--forest tree - no. of trees are added together and each tree trained with random set of data . and trees pridications won't depend on each other , hard to interpret
+--gradient boasting - no. of tree are added but not in the parallel way these tree depend on each other , this will able to reduce the error of previous boasting tree , hard to interpret
+            their cause overfitting problem reduce by